langsari/the-noble-quran/README.md

-# Quran.th
-The Quran Web application in Thai Language : My final project of IT student

 # Overview

 All praise belongs to Allah.
 Who gave His servants the Scriptures, and He did not make any distortions.
 I praise You, Subhanah, for making Your Book a guide for the believers.
 And I praise to whom the Qur'an is revealed to light your heart.  and a radiance to your bosom.  and have adhered to the right path